Melvin Price Federal Building and U.S. Courthouse

 Public Parking and Transportation

 The Price Courthouse has no onsite parking.
 Parking is available in a leased lot adjacent to the building.
 Public transportation is available via train and bus, with stops for both located one block from the building.
-See St. Louis Metro Transit [nongovernment website] for schedule and fare information.
+For schedule and fare information, see St. Louis Metro Transit.

 History and Architectural Features